 Florida Auto Insurance Coverage

-- Extended PIP: Extended PIP increases the benefits paid for medical expenses from 80 percent to 100 percent, and for lost wages from 60 percent to 80 percent.
+- Extended PIP - Extended personal injury protection is optional and increases the benefits paid for medical expenses from 80% to 100%, and for lost wages from 60% to 80%.